-Just in time for Halloween, archaeologists in Egypt found 30 coffins with perfectly preserved mummies inside.
+Just in time for Halloween, archaeologists in Egypt found 30 sarcophagi with perfectly preserved mummies inside.
 The mummies were buried double-stacked and included 23 adult males, five adult females, and two children.
 Archaeologists were able to identify the genders by the carvings on the coffins, said Mostafa Waziri, secretary general of the Supreme Council of Antiquities.
 If the coffin was carved to show open hands, the person inside was a female, while those with hands balled into fists contained males.

 Becoming a Mummy

-Unlike what is shown in some popular scary movies, people were not usually mummified as a punishment or for fear they might return and extract revenge.
+Unlike what is shown in some popular scary movies, people were not usually mummified as a punishment or for fear they might return and exact revenge.
 In fact, only pharaohs, nobility, and the rich were usually able to afford the high price.
 The process took about 70 days to complete and involved many steps and several people to work on each mummy.

 It is believed the earliest mummies from prehistoric times were not created on purpose.
 Egypt is a dry land without much rainfall and experts think the dry sand and air preserved some bodies that had been buried in shallow pits in the sand.

-However, when the ancient Egyptians did decide to start practicing mummification, it was to preserve the body and prepare a comfortable chamber to send deceased to the afterlife with everything they would need.
+However, when the ancient Egyptians did decide to start practicing mummification, it was to preserve the body and prepare a comfortable chamber to send the deceased to the afterlife with everything they would need.

 The final step was wrapping the mummies in hundreds of yards of linen.
 The strips were wound around the body, wrapping each finger and toe separately.
 Priests would attach amulets while praying, and write magical words on some of the linen strips as a way to protect the person from harm.
 The mummy was then wrapped in the final cloth, also known as a shroud, and secured with more linen.

 Hopefully, by the time the mummy was complete, his or her tomb had also been finished and customized.
-The tomb held the deceased’s personal affects that would be needed in the afterlife.
+The tomb held the deceased’s personal effects that would be needed in the afterlife.
 These could include things such as furniture, religious paintings, food, valuables, and clothes.